-Each of these natural products are loaded with nutrients that your hair loves.
-They will not only help with growth, but will strengthen and repair, and even thicken your lovely locks.
+Each of these natural products is loaded with nutrients that your hair loves.
+They will not only help grow healthy hair, but will strengthen and repair, and even thicken your lovely locks.
 There are a variety of recipes for using these products effectively all over the internet.

 As far as how often you should massage your scalp depends on your method and your hair makeup.
 It may take some trial and error, but you’ll be giving yourself a relaxing massage in the process!Natural Ways to Grow Healthy Hair | #hair #beauty #naturalbeauty Click To Tweet

 2. Do an egg mask.

 Yes, this involves putting eggs into your hair.
 But if your hair is damaged, flat, or lackluster, it’ll be more than worth it.

 Eggs contain protein which strengthens hair and leaves it shiny and smooth.
 They also have vitamin E which is all-around essential for hair growth because it increases blood circulation, boosts oxygen supply to the hair, and repairs damaged follicles.
 Eggs will also provide fatty acids and vitamins A, D, and B12.
 They’re your hair’s superfood!

 A simple way to make an egg mask is to beat a couple of eggs, then mix in two tablespoons of olive oil.
 Apply the mixture to your dry hair, and let it sit for a half hour or so.
 Then wash it out with your usual shampoo.